 One day a month for an entire year I took pictures of my breakfast, lunch, and dinner.
 Then I compiled it into this post to give a quick view of what day-to-day, ordinary plant-based meals look like.

 In our protein-obsessed world, people often worry about how they will meet their protein requirements without meat on their plate.

 In this post, I show how easy it is to meet your requirements with a plant-based diet.

 If there’s one thing vegans are asked about as often as protein, it’s cheese.
 “But what about cheese?
 How do you live without cheese?”

-Once you’re ready to make some new recipes, here are 40 deliciously doable ones that are easy, fast, and taste great, of course.
+Once you’re ready to make some new recipes, here are 40 deliciously doable ones.
+They are easy, fast, and taste great, of course.

-When many people think of breakfast, all kinds of non-vegan foods come to mind.
+When many people think of breakfast, all kinds of animal products come to mind.
 That’s why that first meal of the day can be a stumbling block for some.

 But it doesn’t have to be!
-Here are 9 easy vegan breakfasts that anyone can make.
+Here are 10 easy plant-based options.